-The 54 Series panels provide final pressure at the point of use.
+The 54 Series Point-of-Use Panel with 400 Seriers regulators provides final pressure regulation at the point-of-use.
 Both the pressure regulator and diaphragm valve at each station feature metal-to-metal diaphragm seals that ensure the highest possible leak integrity.
-Available with stainless steel, brass, or chrome-plated brass components, these panels may be configured for use with any high purity gas.
+Up to six different delivery pressures allows the user to select the pressure that is best for a specific application.
+The 54 Series Point-of-Use Panel, available with stainless steel, brass, or chrome-plated brass components, is suitable for the most demanding high purity, flammable, or hazardous gas applications.